abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 PV `pv-selector-example`, was created without specifying a `persistentVolumeReclaimPolicy` and was in turn created with the default for PVs: `Retain`.
 It's state of `Released` means that it's associated PVC has been deleted.
 In this state no other PVC's may claim it, even if `pvc-selector-example` was created again.
 The PV must **manually** be reclaimed or deleted.
-This ensures the preservation of the state of the volume in the event that its PVC was accidentally deleted giving an administrator time to do something with the data before reclaiming it.
+This ensures the preservation of the state of the Volume in the event that its PVC was accidentally deleted giving an administrator time to do something with the data before reclaiming it.

 11) Delete the PV `pv-selector-example`.